 Be Safe at the Beach

-Beach Safety on The Outer Banks
+Beach Safety on the Outer Banks

 Swim Near A Lifeguard

-According to the United States Lifesaving Association (USLA), rip currents account for at least 100 deaths each year in the United States, and more than 80 percent of all ocean rescues are related to rip currents.
+According to the United States Lifesaving Association, rip currents account for at least 100 deaths each year in the United States, and more than 80 percent of all ocean rescues are related to them.
 The most important precaution you can take when it comes to rip currents is to swim near a lifeguard.
 The chances of drowning at a beach with a USLA affiliated lifeguard are 1 in 18 million.
 Check with lifeguards about potential hazards and look for warning flags that signify dangerous water conditions.
 Lifeguards can advise you on the safest places to swim and also provide you with essential information about water conditions.
 Advisory boards are also located at lifeguard stands.
 Go to obxbeachaccess.com to find beach accesses where lifeguards are stationed.

 Dangerous shore break

 Waves crashing on the beach, particularly around high tide, can be powerful and dangerous – easily knocking someone off their feet – especially young children.
-These waves can cause serious neck, shoulder and spinal injures.
+These waves can cause serious neck, shoulder and spinal injuries.
 General rules to follow are to never turn your back to the waves, never dive to the bottom of oncoming waves, and if you do get knocked down to put your arms in front of you to protect your head and neck.
 Closely supervise children at all times when near the water.
 It is not recommended that you attempt to ride waves that are breaking onshore, or play in the impact zone.

 According to the National Weather Service, North Carolina is ranked second in the country for lightning-related deaths.
 Weather can change quickly on the Outer Banks, so it’s important to stay alert and check the weather forecast before heading out for the day.
 Listen to ocean rescue lifeguards when they warn of an incoming storm and suggest you leave the beach.
 They watch the radar closely.
-During thunderstorms, seek cover inside or if not available, an enclosed vehicle.
+During thunderstorms, seek cover inside or if not available, in an enclosed vehicle.
 It is recommended that you wait 30 minutes following the last thunder crack to return to the beach.

 To avoid contact with sharks, don’t enter or swim near a pier, since baitfish that sharks feed on are often attracted to these structures.
-Swim and wade in groups and avoid being in the water during dusk, at night or during twilight hours when sharks are most active.
+Swim and wade in groups and avoid being in the water during dusk, at night, or during twilight hours when sharks are most active.
 Also refrain from wearing shiny jewelry, which can be mistaken by a shark as fish scales.
 Sand bars and steep drop offs are also places where sharks are more likely to dwell.

-Digging Holes at the Beach
+Digging Holes on the Beach

-Digging holes on the beach poses a number of dangers.
+Not commonly known as a beach safety concern, digging holes on the beach poses a number of dangers.
 People and animals can fall into the holes, especially at nighttime.
 Digging tunnels creates the potential for sand to collapse on you, posing a life-threatening situation.
 Holes can also present a danger to lifeguards and first responders in four-wheelers and trucks.
 A few rules of thumb before you dig in with that shovel are to never dig a hole deeper than the knees of the smallest person in the group; no tunneling whatsoever; and always fill in holes when you leave the beach.